CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```
 ### Review changes applied by Terraform
-Go to the Web based Smart Console and see the changes applied by terraform.
+Go to the Web based Smart Console and review the changes applied by terraform.

 **Done**: Go to next lab in 02-ansible folder by executing this command
 ```bash